Camp NaNoWriMo: First Time Winner!

 Around 1879, the electric or electro-mechanical vibrator was introduced into doctors’ tools of the trade for treating hysteria.
 Vibrators were first used in France, then this method spread to the rest of the European continent, England, and America.

-But what did the Victorian vibrator look like?
+But what did this Victorian stimulation device look like?
 One perhaps imagines corseted women cowering as a mustachioed doctor approaches with some bizarre Steampunkish contraption… Continue reading

 Victorians: Hysteria and the Vibrator, Part One: Hysteria